tombranfield/memrise_scraper/README.md

 # memrise_scraper

-Scraping foreign language vocabulary lists from Memrise
+Program for scraping vocabulary lists from the community courses at Memrise at https://app.memrise.com/courses/english/